Our Rescue work

 The concerns we receive at HorseWorld can range from an elderly horse left without adequate shelter, to the heart-breaking sight of a starving horse unable to stand.
 Whatever the case, our priority is always the welfare of the animal.
 We will offer practical advice, escalate the matter when necessary, and act quickly to prevent further suffering.

-Buddy rescued in 2011 weighing less than a third of his ideal body weight - so weak he couldn't stand or lift his head off the ground.
-Fast forward to today, he is a happy, healthy pony living in the HorseWorld herd.
+Buddy rescued in 2011 weighing less than a third of his ideal body weight and so weak he couldn't stand or lift his head off the ground.
+Over a decade on, he is a happy and healthy pony living in the HorseWorld herd.

 Severn Up rescued in 2012 found collapsed on a river bank - he was weak, shivering and starving.
-Now, he is enjoying being a ridden horse in a loving loan home.
+Now, he is enjoying life as a strong, ridden horse in a loving loan home.